How to dispose of fats, oils and grease (FOG)

 FOG usually comes from kitchens of Food Service Establishments (FSEs) where food is prepared, cooked or served.
-FSEs include but are not limited to, restaurants, takeaways, pubs which serve cooked food, cafés, coffee shops, hotels, B&Bs, convenience stores and supermarkets, garage forecourt shops with delicatessen counters and food production kitchens.
+These can include restaurants, takeaways, pubs which serve cooked food, cafés, coffee shops, hotels, B&Bs, convenience stores and supermarkets, garage forecourt shops with delicatessen counters, food production kitchens etc. Blockages caused by FOG can result in raw sewage overflowing from sewers into business premises, public areas, streams or rivers causing an environmental and public health hazard.

-When fats, oils and grease are hot and are in liquid form, they pour easily down a drain or sink and appear harmless.
-However, when FOG cools, it solidifies and builds up inside the pipes causing serious blockages.
-Blockages caused by FOG can result in raw sewage overflowing from sewers into business premises, public areas, streams or rivers causing an environmental and public health hazard.
+- Easy to pour down the drain: When fats, oils and grease are hot and are in liquid form, they pour easily down a drain or sink and appear harmless.
+However, when they cool, they solidify and build up inside the pipes causing serious blockages.

+- Not easy or cheap to remove: The removal of FOG from sewers is a difficult and expensive process.
 Irish Water is responsible for the operation and maintenance of public sewers.
 This includes clearing blockages in sewers caused by FOG.
 However, blockages in private drains connecting to the public sewer are the responsibility of the business/property owner.

-If you are operating to best practice, you should already have a grease trap or grease removal unit(s) fitted at your business premises.
+- Prevent blockages: If you are operating to best practice, you should already have a grease trap or grease removal unit(s) fitted at your business premises.
 It’s important to ensure this trap/removal unit is the correct size and is kept fully serviced in accordance with manufacturer’s recommendations.

 You should also keep your effluent records up to date with details like oil recycling and FOG control equipment maintenance.